OPS-E2E-PPE/VBA-Docs/api/Outlook.Reminder.IsVisible.md

 ---
-title: Reminder.IsVisible Property (Outlook)
+title: Reminder.IsVisible property (Outlook)
 keywords: vbaol11.chm561
 f1_keywords:
 - vbaol11.chm561
-ms.prod: outlook
 api_name:
 - Outlook.Reminder.IsVisible
 ms.assetid: e99f8fab-32fa-94ef-be9b-523b580fa551
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Reminder.IsVisible Property (Outlook)
+# Reminder.IsVisible property (Outlook)

 Returns a **Boolean** that determines if the reminder is currently visible.
 Read-only.

 ## Syntax

 _expression_.**IsVisible**

-_expression_ A variable that represents a [Reminder](./Outlook.Reminder.md) object.
+_expression_ A variable that represents a [Reminder](Outlook.Reminder.md) object.

 ## Remarks

  Outlook determines the return value of this property based on the state of the current reminder.
 All active reminders are visible.
-If **IsVisible** is **True** , the reminder is visible.
+If **IsVisible** is **True**, the reminder is visible.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example dismisses all reminders that are currently visible.
 For example, if the current reminder is active, the **IsVisible** property will return **True**.

 ```vb